 However, Tina makes up for this by describing these people and places in such an emphatic, vivid and vibrant fashion that you see them right before your inner eye in even brighter colors than any photograph could ever show.

 If you’re not a traveller – then I’m surprised that you read my blog, but thanks a lot, anyway – you’ll enjoy all these curious and noteworthy encounters.

 When you’re a traveller, too, you’ll have probably experienced similar situations.
 However, her writing them down is like underlining them with a laser pointer.

 Yes, me too, I’m missing decent coffee as soon as I leave Europe.
-Real coffee made from coffee beans, not from a pack of Nescafé with or without whitener and sugar in it.
+Real coffee is made from coffee beans, not from a pack of Nescafé with or without whitener and sugar in it.
 Oh my gosh, how I can relate to her dwelling on the lack of decent coffee!

-Yes, me too, I’m looking in all these disappointed faces that try to get me involved in a conversation about soccer and the price of a BMW since I’m from Germany.
+Yes, me too, I’m looking at all these disappointed faces that try to get me involved in a conversation about soccer and the price of a BMW since I’m from Germany.
 As a matter of fact, I know next to nothing about soccer and I’m riding the subway.

 And yes, me too, my blog entries are too long since I’m rather a wandering storyteller than an influencer.

 So is there a downside to this absolutely fantastic book?
-Yes, there is: It’s written in German and not translated into any other language yet.
+Yes, there is: It’s written in German and has not been translated into any other language yet.
 And some of the cutest expressions are so Hamburg-ish that I’m afraid people living about one mile from Hamburg’s city limits won’t know them.
 But it doesn’t matter, they can be translated and replaced by sweet and funny idioms, especially transferred into English.
 So hurry up, you translators, and spread her words – that are so full of love and joy for travelling.